-School on Wheels of Massachusetts (SOWMA) is seeking volunteers to become one-on-one after-school tutors/mentors and positive adult role models for children experiencing homelessness in Brockton, Stoughton, New Bedford, and Norwell.
+School on Wheels of Massachusetts (SOWMA) is seeking volunteers to become one-on-one after-school tutors/mentors and positive adult role models for children experiencing homelessness in Brockton, Fall River, New Bedford, Norwell, Randolph, Stoughton and Weymouth.

 SOWMA tutors help K through 12th grade students overcome obstacles to learning and achieve their full educational potential.
 Tutors receive training in effective tutoring strategies and ongoing support from SOWMA's professional staff.
 No prior experience is needed.
 A three-month commitment is requested.
-Volunteers are required to go through a two-part training consisting of a 2-hour orientation and a 3-hour resource workshop before working with a SOWMA student.
+Volunteers are required to go through a 3-hour training before working with a SOWMA student.